anaseto/gruid/README.md

 The **paths** package provides efficient implementations of some common pathfinding algorithms that are often used in grid-based games, such as roguelikes.
-You will find implementations of the A\* algorithm, as well as Dijkstra, breadth first, and connected components maps computations.
-See the [movement example](examples/movement/move.go) for an annotated example using A\* and the mouse.
+You will find implementations of the A\* and [JPS](https://en.wikipedia.org/wiki/Jump_point_search) algorithms, as well as Dijkstra, breadth first, and connected components maps computations.
+See the [movement example](examples/movement/move.go) for an annotated example using JPS and the mouse.

 The **rl** package provides some additional utilities commonly needed in grid-based games such as roguelikes.
-The package provides an event priority queue, a field of view algorithm, map generation algorithms, as well as vault parsing and manipulation utilities.
+The package provides an event priority queue, two complementary field of view algorithms, map generation algorithms, as well as vault parsing and manipulation utilities.

 # Examples